tuankhoin/toilet-pandemia/README.md

   <img src="Gifs/bossfight.gif" width="400" >
   <br>A Boss Karen, where its overlaying particles will create a brighter particle.
 </p>
 For this particle, we use the material from `Legacy Shaders/Particles/Additive` standard shader library to create the additive effect that make the background and particle's color blend together.
-In the particle system configuation, aside from what we use as mentioned above, we also use `velocity over time` to make the particles go circle along the y axis and use the `texture sheet animation` to make the particle texture have the `knob` shape.
-By this, we can create the tornado effect that make our karen more terrifying.
+In the particle system configuration, aside from what we use as mentioned above, we also use `velocity over time` to make the particles go circle along the y axis and use the `texture sheet animation` to make the particle texture have the `knob` shape.
+By this, we can create the tornado effect that makes Karens more terrifying.

 ## Evaluation Techniques

 **Description of Process**